The research and writing process at Sunapee Middle High School is guided by the following steps.

 4. Use Keywords and Boolean Operators for Database Searching

 Unlike Google, databases don’t work well with natural language searching.
 In order to find database sources on your topic, you’ll therefore need to develop a list of keywords (search terms) that describe what you’re looking for, and then combine them with Boolean operators.
 Here are two slides that show how to create search terms.
+You can also use advanced-level searching, available within most databases, to further refine your search results.

 5. Search Appropriate Databases and Keep Track of Your Sources